alicolville/meal-tracker/docs/meal-collections.md

 - Via the WordPress Admin menu, navigate to "Meal Tracker" > "Meal Collection".
 - Add one or more meals by clicking the "Add a new meal" button and completing the subsequent form.
 - My default, the admin meal collection isn't searchable.
 To allow your users to search it, you must enabled it via the settings page.
-Under "Secraching for meals", ensure the option "Admin's meal collection" is set to "Yes".
+Under "Searching for meals", ensure the option "Admin's meal collection" is set to "Yes".

 ### Bulk Import